discover the tudor heritage black bay

-In 2015, TUDOR released the first mechanical movement in its history to have been developed, manufactured and assembled in-house.
-A high-performance calibre of excellent precision and proven robustness, the TUDOR MT5602 Manufacture movement offers a 70-hour power reserve meaning that its wearer can, for example, take off the watch on Friday evening and put it on again on Monday morning without having to wind it.
+In 2015, TUDOR announced its first Manufacture Calibre in its history.
+A high-performance movement of excellent precision and proven robustness, the TUDOR MT5602 Manufacture Calibre offers a 70-hour power reserve meaning that its wearer can, for example, take off the watch on Friday evening and put it on again on Monday morning without having to wind it.

 Beating to a frequency of 28,800 beats/hour or 4Hz, the movement is regulated by a variable inertia oscillator with silicon balance spring, held in place by a traversing bridge - a guarantee of its robustness.
 The movement is certified by the Swiss Official Chronometer Testing Institute (COSC).

 Nicknamed “Midnight Blue” by aficionados of the brand, the TUDOR Heritage Black Bay with its blue bezel displays the ice-cold face and sharp contrasts which lend to the watch the look of a professional technical instrument.

 - Steel, 41 mm, polished and satin finish